humenbergerm/faces/README.md

 Done.
 ```
 All images which contain faces will have them stored in their metadata.
 In detail: the "IPTC Keywords" field.
 Furthermore, the field "ImageDiscription" will contain the name of the image's folder.
+The keywords which describe a face will have a prefix such as 'f '.

 ### Manipulate Recognized Faces in your Database